Hodge-Newton filtration for $p$-divisible groups with ramified endomorphism structure: Hodge-Newton filtration

-\paragraph{The Hodge polygon and duality.} Let $(H,\iota)$ be a $p$-divisible group over $\O_K$ with endomorphism structure for $\O_F$, pick a field extension $K'$ of $K$ containing all embeddings~$\tau$ of $F$ in an algebraic closure of $K$ and consider the exact sequence of $K'$-vector-spaces:

-obtained as the base change of \eqref{Hdg-fil} along $\O_K\rightarrow K'$.
-This sequence carries a $\Q_p$-linear $F$-action induced by $\iota$ and splits as a direct sum of exact sequences:
+\paragraph{The Hodge polygon and duality.} Let $(H,\iota)$ be a $p$-divisible group over $\O_K$ with endomorphism structure for $\O_F$.
+If $K'$ is a sufficiently large field extension of $K$, then the base change of the exact sequence~\eqref{Hdg-fil} along $\O_K\rightarrow K'$ carries a $\Q_p$-linear $F$-action induced by $\iota$ and splits as a direct sum of exact sequences: